nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Example:

-* `setstorage /Users/Jim/Documents` will store the to-do list file to `/Users/Jim/Documents`
+* `setstorage /Users/Jim/Documents` will store the task list file to `/Users/Jim/Documents`

+### 2.15.
+Load an existing storage file: `loadstorage`

+Loads an existing tasklist.xml storage file from user specifed path and change storage path to it<br>
+Format: `loadstorage PATH`

+Example:

+* `loadstorage /Users/Jim/Documents` will load the task list file at `/Users/Jim/Documents` and change the storage path to it

 ## 3. FAQ